ricardojoserf/ricardojoserf.github.io/_posts/2023-11-14-callingcsharp.md

 Also, we need to make the class Public or it will not be possible to call it from Powershell.

-So the code will look something like this now:
+So the skeleton code will look something like this now:

 ```
 using System;